hagsteel/django-jsx/README.md

 ## Settings

-settings.DJANGO_ISOMORPHIC_AUTOSTART
+`DJANGO_ISOMORPHIC_AUTOSTART`
+Automatically start the template server when the app is loaded.
+Defaults to `True`.

 `DJANGO_ISOMORPHIC_RENDERER`
-Absolute path to an alternative renderer
+Absolute path to an alternative renderer.